johanbove/timekeeper-earthstar-cli/README.md

 ### Journal Entries

 The app should allow the user to keep a journal.

+Any author can update the "journal" to allow for collaboration.

 Journal entries are organised in a single doc.